Shardj/TicketLite/README.md

 # TicketLite
-A highly lightweight system for inputting a customers order number on one interface which then displays on a second display.
+A lightweight system for inputting a customers order number on one interface which then displays on a second display.
 Perfect for informing customers that their take-away is ready.

 ![Windowed example.](https://raw.githubusercontent.com/Shardj/TicketLite/master/example.gif)